mk-fg/txu1/README.md

 Usage Example
 ----------------------------------------

-Note that email/password credentials are only needed to get the OAuth 1.0 token (which can be revoked through [ubuntu single sign on interface](https://login.ubuntu.com/+applications)) once, see [docs](https://one.ubuntu.com/developer/account_admin/auth/otherplatforms) for more details.
+Note that email/password credentials are only needed to get the OAuth 1.0 consumer/token (which can be revoked through [ubuntu single sign on interface](https://login.ubuntu.com/+applications)) once, see [docs](https://one.ubuntu.com/developer/account_admin/auth/otherplatforms) for more details.

-More comprehensive docs are always welcome!
+Included "u1-cli" script can also be used to generate these OAuth credentials for the apps.

 	from twisted.internet import defer, reactor
-	from twisted.python import log
 	from txu1 import txU1, DoesNotExist

 	@defer.inlineCallbacks